 Chapter 2 – The Taunted

-I sat on a log, watching the teen pups training, unable to really focus or concentrate.
-The Riverstone Pack had been scouting our borders and despite many requests for the Alpha's intentions, my scrolls remained unanswered which meant one thing… war.
+I sat on a log, observing the teen pups training, unable to really focus or concentrate.
+The Riverstone Pack had been scouting our borders and despite my many requests for the Alpha’s intentions, my scrolls remained unanswered which meant one thing - war.

 War, I was not afraid of, I had been through many but the loss of innocent wolves, I could not stand.
-All realms had their own rules of engagement but knowing how strong my pack and I were, I worried, Riverstone’s Alpha, would not follow said rules, in order to gain an advantage.
+All realms had their own rules of engagement but knowing how strong my pack and I are, I worried Riverstone’s Alpha, would not follow said rules, in order to gain an advantage.
 Especially after finding the scouts from his pack.

-He was spying, for what reason?
+He was spying for what reason?
 I did not know but his actions remained cunning and treacherous.
 Was he counting my pack?
-I should have been focusing on the teen's stance and performance but plans needed to be made and I was lacking confidence on where to start.
+I should have been focusing on the teen’s stances and performance but plans needed to be made and I was lacking confidence on where to start.

-“We are far stronger, than any mere wolf pack.”
-Val, my Beta, sat beside me.
+“We are far stronger than any mere wolf pack.”
+Val, my Beta, commented as he sat beside me.

 “I know, but imagine if that was your pup out there fighting and his life was taken?”